jarusll/the-logs/index.md

 I read about org roam today.

+Started with Ruby koans.
+I can definitely see myself using it because it's objects all the way down

 I need a refresher on redux.
 While I am at it, I'll write about rapid redux prototyping.
 I can't do live programming with org mode.
 I installed & hosted jupyter notebook with javascript kernel.
 So far really good.
 I want live programming.
 Lets see how this goes.